Photograph (The Verve Pipe song)

-"Photograph" is a song by American alternative rock group The Verve Pipe, released in February 1996 as the lead single from their major label debut album, Villains.
+"Photograph" is a song by American alternative rock group the Verve Pipe.
+It was released in February 1996 as the lead single from their major label debut album, Villains.
 Although not a mainstream success like their well-known hit "The Freshmen", it reached number 6 on the US Alternative Songs chart, number 17 on the US Mainstream Rock Songs chart, number 53 on the US Billboard Hot 100, and number 5 on the Canadian rock chart in 1996.

 Music video

 The music video for "Photograph" was released in 1996 and was directed by Lawrence Carroll.